-The predecessor of the Investment and Business Development Agency CzechInvest was the Federal Agency for Foreign Investment (FAFI), which was established by the Ministry of the Economy of the Czechoslovak Republic on 1 October 1990 as part of the measures responding to the fall of the country’s communist regime.
+The predecessor of the Business and Investment Development Agency CzechInvest was the Federal Agency for Foreign Investment (FAFI), which was established by the Ministry of the Economy of the Czechoslovak Republic on 1 October 1990 as part of the measures responding to the fall of the country’s communist regime.
 These measures were aimed at ensuring the opening of the economy and its transition to market principles, establishment of links to global market and overall modernization of the economy.
 This required a significant inflow of foreign capital and effective support from government bodies.

 With the division of Czechoslovakia into the Czech Republic and Slovakia, FAFI ceased to exist and on 1 November 1992 the Ministry of Industry and Trade of the Czech Republic founded the contributory organisation CzechInvest – Czech Agency for Foreign Investment, whose establishment and management was entrusted to Josef Lébl, who had previously been involved in FAFI.
 The agency had eleven employees in 1993.

 CzechInvest began to arrange the initial foreign investments in the Czech Republic.
 In 1993, it achieved the first two successfully arranged investments worth CZK 361 million.
 Five years later, in 1998, that number had grown to 41 investments in the value of CZK 40 billion.
 CzechInvest brought to the Czech Republic the American company Johnson Controls, Panasonic AVC of Japan, and the German firm Hella-Behr, and Volkswagen’s entry into Škoda Auto was at hand.
 The agency’s outstanding results in 2000 and 2001 were recognised by the prestigious British institution Corporate Location two years in a row, when CzechInvest was named the “Best Investment Agency in Europe”.